RaspAP/theme-test/docs/quick-start.md

 title: Quick Start
 ---

 RaspAP gives you two different ways to get up and running quickly.
-The simplest approach is to use a custom OS image with RaspAP preinstalled.
+The simplest approach is to use a <a href="https://github.com/RaspAP/raspap-webgui/releases/latest">custom OS image</a> with RaspAP preinstalled.
 This option eliminates guesswork and gives you a base upon which to build.
-An alternative method is to execute the Quick installer on an existing compatible OS.
+An alternative method is to execute the Quick installer on an existing <a href="#distros">compatible OS</a>.

 ## Custom OS
-Custom Raspberry Pi OS Lite images with the latest RaspAP are available for direct download.
+Custom Raspberry Pi OS Lite images with the latest RaspAP are available for <a href="https://github.com/RaspAP/raspap-webgui/releases/latest">direct download</a>.
 This includes both 32- and 64-bit builds for ARM architectures.

 | Distribution | Debian version | Kernel version | RaspAP version | Size |
 | ------------ | -------------- | -------------- | -------------- | ---- |
 | Raspberry Pi OS (64-bit) Lite | 12 (bookworm) | 6.6 | Latest | 869 MB |
 | Raspberry Pi OS (32-bit) Lite | 12 (bookworm) | 6.6 | Latest | 897 MB |

-These images are automatically generated with each release of RaspAP and are made available here.
-You may choose between an arm64 or armhf (32-bit) based build.
+These images are automatically generated with each release of RaspAP and are made <a href="https://github.com/RaspAP/raspap-webgui/releases/latest">available here</a>.
+You may choose between an `arm64` or `armhf` (32-bit) based build.

-After downloading your desired image, use a utility such as the Raspberry Pi Imager or balenaEtcher to flash the OS image onto a microSD card.
+After downloading your desired image, use a utility such as the Raspberry Pi Imager or <a href="https://www.balena.io/etcher">balenaEtcher</a> to flash the OS image onto a microSD card.
 Insert the card into your device and boot it up.
 The latest RaspAP release with the most popular components will be active and ready for you to configure.

-## Quick installer
+## Quick Installer
-Alternatively, begin with a clean install of the latest release of a supported Linux distribution.
-In the example below, Raspberry Pi OS (64-bit) Lite is used.
+Alternatively, begin with a clean install of the latest release of a <a href="#distros">supported Linux distribution</a>.
+In the example below, <a href="https://www.raspberrypi.com/software/operating-systems/#raspberry-pi-os-64-bit">Raspberry Pi OS (64-bit) Lite</a> is used.

 Update your OS to its latest version, including the kernel and firmware, followed by a reboot:
 ```
 sudo apt-get update
 sudo apt-get full-upgrade
 sudo reboot
 ```
-Set the WiFi country in raspi-config's Localisation Options:
+Set the WiFi country in `raspi-config`'s Localisation Options:
 ```
 sudo raspi-config
 ```